 Many well-known surfers and skateboarders have visited Sunshine House over the years including Tony Hawk, Jesse Martinez, Mike McGill, Rodney Mullen, and local legend Denny Reardon.

 In the 1970s, Sunshine House Surf Shop was at the height of its popularity.
 Surfing and skating represented a kind of cool-kid rebellion.
 The Surf Warrior and Surf Naked shirts that were created by Sunshine House became the stuff of legend.
 In 2016, we were able to purchase the rights to the Sunshine House trademark.
+We continue to only use screen printed graphics, on all Sunshine House apparel we produce.
+This process is true to the original prints and our quality is never compromised!

 Copyright © 2022 SUNSHINE HOUSE SURF SHOP, LLC - All Rights Reserved.